FAQ

 How much navigation/map reading will be involved?

-For the Epic you will be required to navigate using various types of maps.
+For races 12+ hours you will be required to navigate using various types of maps.
 Some coordinates will already be plotted; others will have to be plotted using UTM coordinates.
 Map and compass skills will be required to locate some of the checkpoints.
 Mandatory checkpoints will be able to be located with minimal map and compass skills.
+For shorter races no plotting will be required.
+All checkpoints will be provided on the map.
+There may be some checkpoints off the trail that require map and compass skills to locate.
+For the Tenderfoot races all checkpoints will be plotted on the map and located on trails that will be easy to find.
+Little or no map and compass skills will be required.

 How technical is the mountain bike?

-For the Epic and Sprint there is a mix of single track, gravel fire road and pavement.
+For the races 4+ hours there is a usually a mix of single track, gravel fire road, and pavement.
 Depending on route choice, the terrain will vary.
-There will be a section of mountain biking on single track.
-The single track section requires little technical skills but will involve some short steep climbs, loose surface, and small obstacles.
+The single track sections usually require little technical skills but will involve some short steep climbs, loose surface, and small obstacles.
+For the tenderfoot races the biking will be on flat gravel or dirt trails and fire roads.

 What equipment do I need?

-Do I need a First Aid Kit?
+Do I need a first aid kit?

-You will need to bring you own first aid kit as part of your mandatory gear.
+For races over 4+ hours you will need to bring you own first aid kit as part of your mandatory gear.
 We recommend the Adventure Medical Kits Ultralight .7 (http://www.rei.com/product/695383).
 This has all the required medical supplies.

 Do I need a dry bag?

-It is mandatory to have a method of keeping your gear dry.
+For races 12+ hours it is mandatory to have a method of keeping your gear dry.
 Two suggested methods of keeping your kit dry:

-- Have smaller dry bags inside your pack.
+• Have smaller dry bags inside your pack.
 This will also help organize your kit.
 You can pick up a 3 pack of water tight bags from Walmart for about $10.
-One draw back to this method is that if your bag gets wet the contents stay dry but your bag may hold water and gain weight.
+One drawback to this method is that if your bag gets wet the contents stay dry but your bag may hold water and gain weight.

-- Have a dry bag large enough to put your whole pack in.
+• Have a dry bag large enough to put your whole pack in.
 This way if it gets wet, everything stays dry.
-The draw back is that you have to carry a dry bag large enough to put your pack in adding to weight.
+The drawback is that you have to carry a dry bag large enough to put your pack in, adding to weight.

 Why have mandatory equipment?

-What is a PDF?
+What is a PFD?

-What is a Space Blanket?
+What is a space blanket?

 Is there food or water on the course?